Congratulations!

 28. <category><![CDATA[Exercises]]></category>

-29. <link>https://www.lamuworld.com/Exercises/where-do-ideas-to-make-the-world-a-better-place-come-from</link>
+29. <link>https://www.lamuworld.com/Exercises/good-back-stretching-exercises</link>

-30. <guid isPermaLink="true">https://www.lamuworld.com/Exercises/where-do-ideas-to-make-the-world-a-better-place-come-from</guid>
+30. <guid isPermaLink="true">https://www.lamuworld.com/Exercises/good-back-stretching-exercises</guid>

 32. </item>